nicksteinbauer/redbarncms/src/pages/about/index.md

     author: Mike Motil PM Sound Transit Lynnwood Link GC/CM, PGH Wong Inc.
   - quote: They made a completely foreign process feel like a walk in the park
     author: Peter Sobol, Eminence Homes, LLC
-  - quote: As an owner’s representative, I found Rebekah’s leadership, creativity, tenacity and knowledge produced a great design, and a really FUN experience.
-Working with multiple stakeholders, she handled changing requirements with aplomb and shrewd insight.
-At weekly meetings, she was organized and prepared to answer very technical questions in a way that less technically trained people could understand.
-Her detailed understanding of code requirements allowed us to follow a fast track permit process.
-I value her judgment and admire the broad range of her abilities.
-    author: Jon Ridgeway, Owner's Representative Lower Duwamish Trail and Fish Passage Project
 teamtitle: Our Team
 featuredimage: /img/redbarnteam.jpg
 description: "Our team is made up of Civil Engineers, Construction Managers,